 Nuala has been a UU since the 70s and has held many leadership roles in her congregation -- Main Line Unitarian Church.
 She was born in Ireland and lives with her husband Mike.
 Their five grandchildren are the light of her life.

 Past GA Events Coordinator Rosemary Matson who passed away in 2014, lived in Carmel Valley, CA, and was a member of the UU Church of the Monterey Peninsula.
 In 1977 she helped passage of UUA Women and Religion Resolution and served as co-convener of the first W&R Continental Committee.
 Also co-convener of Pacific Central District W&R Task Force.
 Rosemary initiated and processed the W&R application for affiliate status with the UUA in 2001.
 She initiated and co-authored the Gender Knot curriculum in 2003.
 She completed writing a portion of the history of UU Women and Religion movement, as she experienced it.

-Past Co-Convenor Rev. Dorothy Emerson, Medford, MA, is a UU community minister, focusing on economic justice and empowerment.
+Past Co-Convenor Rev. Dorothy Emerson, who passed away in May 2019, was a UU community minister, focusing on economic justice and empowerment.
 In the mid-1980s she served as co-convener of the Mass Bay District Women & Religion Committee.
 She founded and directed the UU Women's Heritage Society for many years and edited a book of UU women's writings, called Standing Before Us: UU Women and Social Reform, 1776-1936.
 She edited Glorious Women, a compilation of sermons about women that won awards from MSUU (Ministerial Sisterhood Unitarian Universalist).
 Dorothy completed her memoir, Sea Change: The Unfinished Agenda of the 1960s, in 2018.
 She was on the Core Group from 2004-2010 and served some time as co-convener.
 She lived near Boston with her long time partner, whom she was able to marry in 2004 thanks to the establishment of marriage equality in Massachusetts.
 Another of her great joys was becoming a grandmother!
 We carry some of her books in our STORE.

 Past Treasurer Geri Kennedy, Redwood City, CA